SeikaHirori/Seika_iOS_journey/README.md

 - Primary guidelines for projects:
     - https://www.hackingwithswift.com/100/swiftui

+Secondaries objectives once comfortable with SwiftUI:
+- Implement TDD in context of Functional/ End-to-End Testing

 # Phase 1 - Swift Lang | Adapting to the Syntax
 [x] Status: Completed on 2/2/2023